VictorTaelin/Interaction-Type-Theory/README.md

   return check(next.goto(0), s0, queues)
 ```

-And that's all - this describes the entire theory.
-What makes this system
+And that's all - this describes the entire system.
+What makes it interesting is
+that coherence captures both equality and type-checking in a single algorithm,
-interesting is that coherent ITT-nets correspond to well-typed terms in a logic
+thus, coherent ITT-nets correspond to well-typed terms in a logic emerging from
-emerging from interaction combinators, and, as such, ITT can be used to write
+interaction combinators.
+As such, ITT can be used to write theorems and check
-theorems and check proofs, in the same way as the Calculus of Constructions
+proofs, in the same way as the Calculus of Constructions (CoC).
+It could, in
-(CoC).
-Yet, ITT isn't interchangeable with CoC, in the same way that real
-numbers aren't interchangeable with p-adic numbers; yet, it serves similar
-purposes, and could, in theory, be used as a foundation for mathematics, albeit
+theory, be used as an alternative foundation for mathematics, albeit a somewhat
-a somewhat esoteric one, at least for humans, but one that, at least, seems to
+esoteric one, at least for humans, but one that, in terms of raw complexity,
-be on the sharp side of Occam's Razor.
+seems to be on the sharp side of Occam's Razor.

 Now, of course, without further explanation, one may be confused regarding in
 which sense the system above can be used as a dependent type checker.
 It is so